Chicago Express Loop: Proposed system

-The proposed system was to use 16-passenger self-driving vehicles built on Tesla chassis, departing often as every 30 seconds.
+The proposed system was to use 16-passenger self-driving vehicles built on Tesla chassis, departing as often as every 30 seconds.
 The proposed vehicles would move through tunnels at speeds as high as 150 miles per hour on a concrete track and complete the journey in 12 minutes, which was 3 to 4 times faster than existing alternatives such as the Chicago Transit Authority Blue Line.
 The proposed vehicles were referred to as skates and are based on the Tesla Model X. The vehicles would cover an 18 mi track with eight guiding wheels, including four traditional grounded wheels and four additional side wheels.
 The fares were expected to be approximately $25.

 Criticism

-The Loop's projected cost of $1 billion was derided by transportation scholars and journalists as being too low by at least a factor of 10 for its scale.
+The Loop's projected cost of $1 billion, or $55.5 million per mile) was derided by transportation scholars and journalists as being too low by at least a factor of 10 for its scale.
 The city's aldermen also raised concerns about project oversight and risk, fearing that public funds could be used to cover cost overruns.

+After the failure of the Chicago project, proponents have pointed to lower per-mile baseline costs in realized Boring Company developments.
+For instance, the 1.7-mile Las Vegas Convention Center (LVCC) Loop was completed in 2021 $27.6 million per mile.
+Later company proposals and filings, such as those for the Music City Loop in Nashville, projected construction costs between $12 million and $15 million per tunnel mile.